Award Review & Acceptance

 If an award notice is received directly by the PI, it must be forwarded to Pre-Award as soon as possible.
 Pre-Award has a responsibility to negotiate and accept sponsored awards on behalf of the University.
 In the course of negotiation, Pre-Award works with the Office for Technology Transfer and Industry Collaboration (OTTIC), the Office of the General Counsel, and other Tufts offices as appropriate.
 If an agreement may have tax implications for the University, Pre-Award forwards a copy to the University Tax Services for the consideration of such implications after the agreement has been fully executed.

 Pre-Award routes the fully executed award agreement / signed notice of award together with the proposal package and any pertinent information to Central Post-Award.
-Post-Award opens an award account and communicates the account number to the PI and his/her Local Research Administrator (LRA) via the Internal Notice of Award (INOA).
+Post-Award opens an award account (and all needed scope accounts) and communicates the account number to the PI and his/her Local Research Administrator (LRA) via the Internal Notice of Award (INOA).
 All allowable award expenses should be charged to the award account.

 Please review responsible offices for various types of agreements other than grants, contracts, and other sponsored project.